primer3-org/primer3web/README-primer3-web.txt

 3. Build primer3_core (anywhere) and copy or move it to the directory containing the files from primer3-web-cgi-bin-3.0.0.tar.gz.
-Also copy the directory ./src/primer3_config to this directory.
+In addition, confirm that the this directory contains the subdirectory primer3_config/.

 (Background: running primer3_core requires the directory primer3_config and its contents.
 This directory is provided in